alexandrebobkov/ESP-Nodes/README.md

 ESP RainMaker is a complete, yet light-weight, AIoT solution that enables private Cloud deployment for your business in a simple, cost-effective and efficient manner.
 ESP RainMaker is a light-weight AIoT Cloud software, fully integrated into the AWS serverless architecture, which allows customers to build, develop and deploy customized AIoT solutions with a minimum amount of code and maximum security. [^7]

+Espressif offers a complete solution that includes private deployment of IoT cloud, mobile apps, voice assistant skills, and product solution support.
+This allows customers to build their very own brand of an IoT business in as efficient, affordable and speedy as possible a way.

+Standard set of IoTs include: [^8]

+- Lightbulb
+- Plug
+- Socket
+-

 ---
 ## REFERENCES